 You’ve probably heard of Sarawak on the island of Borneo, but have you heard of Kuching, its capital, which is also known as Cat City?
-The word Kuching actually means ” cat” and cat-related landmarks abound.
+The word Kuching actually means “cat” and cat-related landmarks abound.
 That has to be the number one thing to do in Kuching – check out the cat statues.
 We absolutely loved Kuching and we hope our guide to Kuching attractions is helpful to you.
+We also talk about Kuching history, culture and food.

 The Best Things To Do in Kuching